rishit2003/coen424-workshop5/README.md

    gcloud auth login
    ```

-   then it will pull up your browser:
+   Then it will pull up your browser:

    ![image-20230905151121667](image/image-a3.png)